 Question #17

-A overwhelmingly opposed to the war, with only 5% of Americans endorsing the Bush administration’s policy.
+A overwhelmingly supportive of the war, with almost 100% of Americans endorsing the Bush administration’s policy.

 B deeply divided on the war, with 50% of Americans endorsing and 50% of Americans opposing the Bush administration’s policy.

-C strongly supportive of the war, with 70% of Americans endorsing the Bush administration’s policy.
+C overwhelmingly opposed to the war, with only 5% of Americans endorsing the Bush administration’s policy.

 Question #18